k-Connectivity in Random Key Graphs with Unreliable Links: A Proof of Proposition

 \subsection{A Proof of Proposition 1.2}

 Notice that (\ref{pra262219_l_zero_oy}) can be obtained from (\ref{pra262219}) by setting $\ell = 0$.
-Thus, in the discussion given below, we will establish (\ref{pra262219}) for each $\ell = 0,1, \ldots$ under the condition that there exist an $\epsilon > 0$ such that $ p_e n > \epsilon$ for all $n$ sufficiently large, and show that this extra condition is {\em not} needed if $\ell = 0$.
+Thus, in the discussion given below, we will establish (\ref{pra262219}) for each $\ell = 0,1, \ldots$ under $ p_e n = \Omega(1)$, and show that this extra condition is {\em not} needed if $\ell = 0$.

 We start by finding an upper bound on the left hand side (L.H.S.) of (\ref{pra262219}).
 Given the definition of $\mathcal{X}_u$ in (\ref{defxu}), we obtain

 Then, we have